 the visibility and availability of the journal in places where scientific publications are searched for

-Guidance on trusting a conference to attend and present your research
+Choosing the right conference to attend and present your research

 You can assess and compare journals in several ways:

 is the journal peer-reviewed?
 Finnish journals use the label to indicate peer-reviewing.
 The journal has to apply for the symbol, so the journal can be peer-reviewed even though it does not have that label.